n132/Libc-GOT-Hijacking/README.md

 # Before Reading

-This repo is a generic solution to gain RCE(ROP level).
+This repo is a generic solution to gain Code Execution (ROP level).
 - You don't need this repo **unless**
     - You just want a generic solution without spending time debugging a specific case
     - You need ROP instead of system("/bin/sh").